Pecan Snowball Cookies

 Pecan Snowball Cookies Overview

 Pecan snowball cookies are one of the easiest holiday cookies you can make!
-The cookie dough calls for only 6 simple ingredients and is very similar to a classic shortbread cookie!
+The cookie dough calls for only 6 simple ingredients and is very similar to a classic shortbread cookie.

 Tips for Pecan Snowball Success

-• Pull the snowballs out of the oven when the tops are set and the bottoms are very lightly browned.
+- Pull the snowballs out of the oven when the tops are set and the bottoms are very lightly browned.
 The tops of the cookies will not really brown.

 How to Make Pecan Snowball Cookies

-I love how easy these cookies are to make.
-The require 5 very simple ingredients: butter, powdered sugar, vanilla, flour, salt, and pecans.
+This recipe only requires 5 very simple ingredients: butter, powdered sugar, vanilla, flour, salt, and pecans.

 Toast Pecans (*Optional)

 Toasting the pecans is an optional step for the snowballs.
 I think it really elevates the flavor and is what differentiates this particular recipe from the rest!
-If you aren’t pressed for time, don’t skip this step!
+If you aren’t pressed for time, don’t skip this step.

 Place the pecans in a dry skillet over medium-low heat.
 Stir for several minutes until the nuts are very fragrant and nutty smelling.